coder/backstage-plugins/plugins/backstage-plugin-coder/README.md

 ## Setup

 This assumes you already have a [Coder](https://github.com/coder/coder) deployment running.
 Replace `https://coder.example.com` with your Coder deployment access URL.
+This also assumes you have a template that has a parameter for a git repository URL (e.g. `git_repo_url`) that auto-clones the repository or uses [envbuilder](https://coder.com/docs/v2/latest/templates/devcontainers) to build the devcontainer.

 1. If you have a standalone app (you didn't clone this repo), then do